Generally speaking, there are two different types of soil amendments. You’ll find man-made (inorganic) amendments and natural or organic amendments.

 - Alfalfa Meal – Primarily a plant source of nitrogen

-- Bone Meal – Quick uptake by plants, contains 20% phosphate and up to 23% calcium.
+- Organic Bone Meal – Quick uptake by plants, contains 20% phosphate and up to 23% calcium.

-- Chicken Manure – Composted Chicken Manure delivers a well balanced supply of nutrients
+- Chicken Poop Fertilizer – Composted Chicken Manure delivers a well balanced supply of nutrients

 - Coconut Coir – Made from compressed coconut fiber, eco-friendly peat alternative!

-- Compost – soil builder and provides a microbially active source of organic matter
+- Compost – soil builder and provides a microbially active source of organic material

 - Greensand – contains potash, iron, magnesium, and up to 30 other trace minerals.